jellyfin/jellyfin-packaging/README.md

 4. Docker image builders.
 Like the above two as well, only building the combined Docker images.

-5. Script infrastructure to handle coordinating these builds from the main repos on a release trigger.
+5. Script infrastructure to handle coordinating builds from the main repos on a release trigger.

+6. The GitHub Actions CI to build all the above.